Praizee/Praizee/README.md

 - 👋 Hi, I’m @Praizee
 - 👀 I’m interested in ...
-Website and App development
+Web and App development
-- 🌱 I’m currently learning ... python and JavaScript
+- 🌱 I’m currently learning ...
+React and JavaScript.....and Dart
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Flutter and React projects
-- 📫 How to reach me ... praiseadeniji2017@gmail.com and +2349028923853
+- 📫 How to reach me ... praiseadeniji2022@gmail.com and +2349028923853

 <!---
 Praizee/Praizee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.